 The most common alternate tunings for acoustic guitar

 It’s impossible to list all alternate tunings in existence.
-But, the alternate tunings listed below are arguably the most common played on acoustic guitar and the best for anyone wanting to try out a new tuning.
+But, the alternate tunings listed below are arguably the most commonly played on acoustic guitar and the best for anyone wanting to try out a new tuning.

 - Drop tunings are a derivative of standard tuning and typically require the 6th (low E) string to be tuned to a lower note e.g. D (drop D tuning)